Rittenhouse shooting victim: Thought 'I was going to die'

 Asked what was going through his mind as he neared the 17-year-old Rittenhouse, he said, “That I was going to die."

-Rittenhouse, now 18, is on trial on charges of killing two men and wounding Grosskreutz in the streets of Kenosha during a turbulent protest against racial injustice in the summer of 2020.
+Rittenhouse, now 18, is on trial on charges of killing two men and wounding Grosskreutz in Kenosha during a turbulent protest in the summer of 2020.

-The one-time police youth cadet from Antioch, Illinois, was 17 when he went to Kenosha with an AR-style rifle and a medical kit in what he said was an effort to safeguard property from the demonstrations that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.
+The one-time police youth cadet from Antioch, Illinois, had gone to Kenosha with an AR-style semi-automatic rifle and a medical kit in what he said was an effort to safeguard property from the damaging demonstrations that broke out over the shooting of Jacob Blake, a Black man, by a white Kenosha police officer.

 Grosskreutz had a gun in has hand, with his arms raised, when Rittenhouse fired, shooting him in the bicep.
-A prosecutor asked Grosskreutz why he didn't shoot Rittenhouse.
+Prosecutor Thomas Binger asked Grosskreutz, who had his hands in the air just before Rittenhouse shot him, why he didn't shoot first.

 Grosskreutz said he was wearing a hat that night that said “paramedic” and was carrying medical supplies, in addition to a loaded pistol.
 Grosskreutz said his permit to carry a concealed weapon had expired and he did not have a valid permit that night.